 Bio

-Minister NEDELKA F. PRESCOD is a singer-songwriter, educator, licensed preacher and organizational consultant.
-She also expresses her artistry through the meditative practice of crafting beaded jewelry.
+Minister NEDELKA F. PRESCOD is a singer-songwriter and arranger, an educator, licensed preacher and organizational consultant.
+She also expresses her artistry through the meditative practice of creating beaded jewelry.

-A multi-genre vocalist, Minister Prescod released three independent recording projects: “Manifest” (2008), “The Light” (2018) and “The Un-Silenced Voice” (2020) and has performed in venues and festivals around the world, such as Joe’s Pub in New York City, the Museum of Fine Arts in Boston, the Panama Jazz Festival, the Muka Music Center in Shanghai and the Umbria Jazz Festival in Italy.
-She is the founder of New England Conservatory’s original iterations of the “African Heritage Ensemble,” “R&B Ensemble” and “Contemporary Gospel Ensemble.”
-Minister Prescod has been recognized for her artistry and community mindedness through music-making, specifically being awarded grants from The Boston Foundation and Brooklyn Arts Council, among others.
+A multi-genre vocalist, Min.
+Prescod released three independent recording projects: “Manifest” (2008), “The Light” (2018) and “The Un-Silenced Voice” (2020) and has performed in venues and festivals around the world, such as Joe’s Pub in New York City, the Museum of Fine Arts in Boston, the Panama Jazz Festival, the Muka Music Center in Shanghai and the Umbria Jazz Festival in Italy.
+She is the founder and founding director of New England Conservatory’s original iterations of the “African Heritage Ensemble,” “R&B Ensemble” and “Contemporary Gospel Ensemble.”
+Min.
+Prescod has been recognized for her artistry and contributions to community through music-making, specifically being awarded grants from The Boston Foundation and Brooklyn Arts Council, among others.

-A sought after teacher and coach, Minister Prescod has over 30 years of professional experience working in a range of educational settings.
+A sought after teacher and coach, Min.
+Prescod has over 30 years of professional experience working in a range of educational settings.
 She began her teaching journey as a teenager volunteering in a summer program at St. Edmund's Church in Brooklyn working with alternately abled young people.
-For nearly two decades, Minister Prescod taught in NYC public schools as a full time music teacher and teaching artist, then transitioning into higher education, serving on faculty at New England Conservatory and Berklee College of Music (Boston, MA), while maintaining a private studio in Brooklyn, NY.
+For nearly two decades, Min.
+Prescod taught through the NYC Department of Education as a full time music educator and teaching artist, then transitioning into higher education, serving on faculty at New England Conservatory and Berklee College of Music (Boston, MA).

-Minister Prescod holds a BS and MA in Music Education from New York University and CUNY Brooklyn College, respectively; an MM in Contemporary Improvisation (Contemporary Musical Arts) from New England Conservatory; and an MDiv from Yale Divinity School.
-Minister Prescod is a co-producer of the docu-series, “Black & Panamañian” (YouTube), and was a member and lead vocalist with the Abyssinian Baptist Church’s (NYC) music ministry and member of the church’s ministerial team where she was bestowed a license to preach, served as interim servant leader for the Abyssinian Institute of Christian Education and was a member of the Abyssinian Food Pantry Ministry.
+Min.
+Prescod holds a BS and MA in Music Education from New York University and CUNY Brooklyn College, respectively; an MM in Contemporary Improvisation (Contemporary Musical Arts) from New England Conservatory; and an MDiv from Yale Divinity School.
+Min.
+Prescod is a co-producer of the docu-series, “Black & Panamañian” (YouTube), and was a member and lead vocalist with the Abyssinian Baptist Church’s (NYC) music ministry, a member of the church’s ministerial team where she was bestowed a license to preach, served as interim servant leader for the Abyssinian Institute of Christian Education and was a member of the Abyssinian Food Pantry Ministry.

 Minister Prescod’s love of creating beaded jewelry has evolved into “Innermost Beading by Nedelka” - her pop up boutique of custom designed pieces created with human-made, recycled and organic materials curated into wearable art.
 In conversation with her customers, each piece is constructed with prayers for deep inner healing, a mindfulness of the nature and healing power of colors, and with careful attention to bead count and the divine symbolism of numeric values.